Achronite/mqtt-energenie-ener314rt/README.md

 ```
 npm install mqtt-energenie-ener314rt
 ```
-6) Create/edit `config.json` file in the same directory as the install (mqtt-energenie-ener314rt).
+6) Copy/Rename the file `config_sample.json` to `config.json` in the same directory as the install (mqtt-energenie-ener314rt), and edit it to match your MQTT broker details and user.
-It should contain the following entities configured for your environment:
+It should contain the following entities configured for your environment.
+The example shown here uses the default [Mosquitto MQTT broker](https://github.com/home-assistant/hassio-addons/tree/master/mosquitto) Add-on in a Home Assistant installation:
 ```
 {
   "topic_stub": "energenie/",
-  "mqtt_broker": "mqtt://pi3.local",
+  "mqtt_broker": "mqtt://homeassistant.local",
   "mqtt_options": {
     "username":"node-ener314rt",
     "password":"password",